rust-lang/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 ## Publishing a Crate to Crates.io

-We’ve used crates from crates.io as dependencies of our project, but you can also share your code for other people to use by publishing your own crates.
+We’ve used packages from crates.io as dependencies of our project, but you can also share your code for other people to use by publishing your own packages.
 Crates.io distributes the source code of your packages, so it primarily hosts code that’s open source.